Servant-Software-LLC/EFCore.MyCustom/README.md

 1.  `MyCustomTypeMappingSource`: A custom implementation of [RelationalTypeMappingSource](https://learn.microsoft.com/en-us/dotnet/api/microsoft.entityframeworkcore.storage.relationaltypemappingsource?view=efcore-6.0) that maps CLR types to the corresponding SQLite data types and vice versa.

-2.  `MyCustomConnectionFactory`: A custom implementation of `IRelationalConnectionFactory` that creates and returns instances of `MySqlConnection`, which are used to connect to the SQLite database.
+2.  `MyCustomConnection`: A custom implementation of `RelationalConnection` that creates and returns instances of `SqliteConnection`, which are used to connect to the SQLite database.

 3. DbContext extension method: An extension method for [DbContextOptionsBuilder](https://learn.microsoft.com/en-us/dotnet/api/microsoft.entityframeworkcore.dbcontextoptionsbuilder?view=efcore-6.0) that allows users to configure the custom SQLite provider when setting up their `DbContext`.